Best WooCommerce paywall plugin

 Show the lead time for each variation

+It's possible to show different messages for each stock status.
+For example, if a variation's stock reaches zero and it goes on backorder, then you can display the number of days or weeks until it will be despatched.
 All you need to do is set a date for when the variation will be back in stock.
 After that, the plugin will automatically calculate a lead time for you.
-This helps keep your customers informed and encourages them to check back again when products restock.
+This allows customers to order backorder products immediately, safe in the knowledge of how long they will be waiting.

 WooCommerce Lead Time tutorial